Kosmik123/Xarlabs/README.md

 ## Assumptions and challenges
+### Assumptions
 1) In some components I added public setters and getters to enable changing them in runtime (even if it wasn't specified) and in others I didn't, according to my intuition of which values are likely to be changed in runtime in case of further project development.
 If needed they always can be added later.
 2) Exact shape of the cone with sphere wasn't specified, so I assumed the cone surface should be tangent to the sphere surface
 3) For Lissajous animation I chose the most universal formula including all parameters and all axes to calculate the movement.
 If any of them is not needed it can just be kept with value zero.
+4) UV of the drop shape is separated into 2 halfs.
+The upper half is projected on the cone and the lower half on the sphere.

+### Challenges
+1) Making the cone surface tangent to the sphere seemed challenging at first.
+However after drawing the outline of the whole shape, and marking the lengths and angles of the resulting right triangle, the solution became apparent.
+2) Initially I planned to skip Bonus AR/VR Integration, because of lack of VR headset.
+But thanks to XR Simulator provided with Unity XR packages testing XR setup became possible.
+However the project might have bugs that can't be detected with just simulator, so testing with a real headset should be still conducted.